RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 1. How much love and abundance am I willing to allow?
 2. How am I getting in my own way?

 * **Kenny Loggins**, musician.
 Hendricks has served as on-the-road coach for Loggins and his band.
 Loggins' upper limit problem showed itself every time he had a hit record or won a Grammy.
-After the success, he would get sick, ruin a relationship, or perform some other act of self-sabotage.
+After every success, he would get sick, ruin a relationship, or perform some other act of self-sabotage.
 Loggins' initially isolated his upper limit problem through meditation.
 This led to a new level of performance within his Zone of Genius.

 ### Not "One and Done"